openwdl/wdl/versions/development/SPEC.md

 ## The `None` argument

-Sometimes you need to define an output that is optional, because it depends on a command parameter for example:
+Sometimes you need to define an output that is optional, because it depends on a command parameter.
+For example:
 ```wdl
 task test
   input {